uhasker/getting-things-done-in-next-js/src/chapter6/04-the-document-object-model.md

 ```

 You can append an element as a last child of a parent element using `parentElement.appendChild(childElement)`.
-For example to append the newly created `element` to another element `taskList` you would write this:
+For example, to append the newly created `element` to another element `taskList` you would write this:

 ```js
 // Retrieve the taskList element